commune-sh/public-appservice/README.md

 #### Running

-There are a couple oof ways to run this appservice.
-You can clone the repo and build it with `cargo build --release` and run the binary with `./target/release/public-appservice`.
+There are a couple of ways to run this appservice.
+You can clone the repo and build it with `cargo build --release` and run the binary with `./target/release/public-appservice --config=/path/to/config.toml`.

+You can also install it with `cargo install public-appservice` and run it with `public-appservice --config=/path/to/config.toml`.

 Additionally, you can run the server in a container with `docker compose up -v`.